 Here are some coping techniques that might help.

 You zone or mine?
 Create clear work zones for each person.
 It’s tempting to drift.
-Allocate zones exclusively for persons or activities.
-For example in our home – the master bedroom is for work calls.
+Allocate zones exclusively for persons or activities, and even for specific activities within specified time periods.
+For example in our home – the master bedroom is for work calls during 9-6.
 Not all calls take place in that room, but if you require privacy it is to be respected there.
 Asking for silence in the lounge is just not realistic.

 Celebrate the end of the day: Celebrate the work of the end day with a change of activity.
 This is now partner time or family time.
 Go for a walk.
 Play a game.
 Talk.
 Everyone working from home can be stressful, so check how your home-based-workmates are doing.